-The Company entered into an option agreement with 1544230 Ontario Inc. and Gravel Ridge Resources Ltd. (the "Owner"), dated February 5, 2021, to acquire a 100% interest in the Bell Gold Property claims located in Matagami, Quebec.
+The Company entered into an option agreement with 1544230 Ontario Inc. and Gravel Ridge Resources Ltd. (the "Bell Owner"), dated February 5, 2021, to acquire a 100% interest in the Bell Gold Property claims located in Matagami, Quebec (the "Bell Property").

-On October 4, 2021, Solstice Gold Inc. completed the purchase of the property optioned pursuant to the Bell Gold Agreement (the "Solstice Purchase").
-In connection with the Solstice Purchase, the optionors of the Bell property have sold and transferred to Solstice all of their rights, title and interest in and to all of the mining claims that are subject to the Bell Gold Agreement.
-The underlying Claims ownership purchase does not affect Westmount's Option agreement.
+On October 4, 2021, Solstice Gold Inc. completed the purchase of the property optioned pursuant to the Bell Gold Agreement (the "Solstice Bell Purchase").
+In connection with the Solstice Bell Purchase, the optionors of the Bell Property have sold and transferred to Solstice all of their rights, title and interest in and to all of the mining claims that are subject to the Bell Gold Agreement.
+The underlying Claims ownership purchase does not affect Westmount's option agreement.